Where are the Safest Neighborhoods in Las Vegas?

 Link to Weekly Henderson and North Las Vegas Crime Reports Below:

 On the above crime report maps, you can enter an address or zip code to investigate further.

 If the above map links don’t have the information you’re looking for, the next best website is the 2021 Clark County Crime Stats.
 There are numerous graphs and charts.
 The northwest, west, southwest, and southeast areas of the city are generally what we think of as the safest areas of Las Vegas to live in.

 What are the Crime Statistics For Las Vegas For The Year?

-It’s obvious that there is a lot of celebrating, often with alcohol consumption taking place on the Las Vegas Strip.
+It’s obvious that there is a lot of celebrating, often with alcohol consumption taking place on The Strip.
 This leads to sexual assault reports twice the national average.
 People who lost money may look for crimes of opportunity.
-With so many exotic cars and valet parking, car theft is twice the national average.
-There were 84 murders in Las Vegas in 2019.
+A lot of people using alcohol in a close proximity will have more assaults.

 What are the Safest Neighborhoods to Live in?

 This blog was written by Terri Grosse.
-Terri is a top-producing Las Vegas, Henderson, and North Las Vegas real estate agent for 28 years.
-Together with her husband, Kurt, they work with the goal to protect their clients with their construction, negotiation, and contractual knowledge and skills.
-If you’ve been thinking about a Las Vegas move, check out HomesForSale.Vegas or call them today at 1-702-750-7599.
+Terri has been a top-producing Las Vegas, Henderson, and North Las Vegas real estate agent for 29 years.
+Together with her husband, Kurt, they work with the goal of protecting their clients.
+With their combined construction, negotiation, and contractual knowledge and skills, you want them on your team.